marketdesignresearch/FA-based-ICAs/README.md

 # Fourier Analysis-based Iterative Combinatorial Auctions

 This is a piece of software used for computing the outcome of the HYBRID mechanisms and MLCA.
-The algorithms are described in detail in the attached paper.
+The algorithms are described in detail in the paper [Fourier Analysis-based Iterative Combinatorial Auctions](https://arxiv.org/abs/2009.10749).

 ## Requirements